bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 - Torrin Grimhood

 ## The Burial
-On the morning of the funeral, the five strangers arrived as directed to the entrance of the Restlands at the appointed time.
-Kendra Lorrimor was already there, along with a few local citizens who were old friends of the deceased professor.
+On the morning of the funeral, the five strangers arrived at the appointed time as instructed at the entrance to the Restlands graveyard in Ravengro.
+A few local citizens who were old friends of the deceased professor were there, as well as a couple of other visitors.
-- Councilman Vashian Hearthmount
 - Councilman Gharen Muricar
 - Zohar Elkarid, the local tavern keeper
 - Perrin Elkarid, the tavern keeper’s son
 - Jominda Fallenbridge, the apothecary

-All five party members serve as pallbearers.
+- Adivion Adrissant
+- Kvalca Sain

+Kendra Lorrimor arrived just a short time later accompanied by Councilman Vashian Hearthmount, who also served as executer of the professor's will.

+ The Pallbearers
+ - Kvalca Sain
+ - Adivion Adrissant
+ - Razvan Fellstalker
+ - Ludmilla Moonbrand
+ - Ihrin Tomovici
+ - Torrin Grimhood

 Upon Gibs charge of Professor Lorrimor being a necromancer, Ludmilla challenged Gibs and the local thugs (21 Persuasion roll) and broke their resolve.
 They sullenly dispersed, shooting venomous glances at the party and Kendra.
 Gibs spat out a final threat as he departed
 >This is not over woman!